llovell/webserver-framework/README.md

 ### Server

-The server-side uses an MVC type framework called [krakenjs](http://krakenjs.com/)
+The server-side uses an MVC type framework called [krakenjs](http://krakenjs.com/) which is an extension over the core [express](https://expressjs.com/) application it runs on

 ### Setup